Table of contents

 Weight & Packability

-However, the Lunar Duo doesn’t include stakes or poles in its base weight, which adds to the overall pack load.
-For ultralight enthusiasts who count every ounce, this might be a drawback, especially compared to even lighter options on the market.
 While the tent is compact, it’s not the most streamlined or smallest-packing option available, meaning it may take up more space than some of the most elite ultralight tents.
 Additionally, lighter alternatives made with Dyneema Composite Fabric offer significant weight reductions but at nearly double the cost.
-If you’re willing to carry a bit more weight to save money, the Lunar Duo remains a great value.
-But for those seeking the absolute lightest gear, this tent might not be the top choice.
+The Lunar Duo remains a great value if you’re willing to carry a bit more weight to save money.
+But for those who are ounce-counting, this tent might not be the top choice.

 Weather Resistance

 The Lunar Duo is reliable in wet and windy conditions.
 The rainfly is made from silnylon, known for its robust waterproofing in downpours.
 Hooded vents at the top of each door and along the lower perimeter of the tent allow for good airflow and help reduce condensation inside.
-The floating canopy design is versatile, so you can adjust the height for better ventilation or more protection depending on the weather.
-The large outer doors can be fully rolled back for better views and ventilation when conditions are clear, but also secure tightly for protection in driving rain.
+The floating canopy design is versatile so that you can adjust the height for better ventilation or more protection depending on the weather.
 We’ve put the Lunar Duo through the wringer in the notoriously volatile Rocky Mountains, and it kept us dry and comfortable throughout heavy rains, hailstorms, and high winds.

-The key – as with any non-freestanding tent – is to pitch it so it’s taut and secured to the ground using all guyout points.
-The non-freestanding design takes a bit of extra attention to setup, but when done correctly, it creates a solid barrier against harsh weather.
-It’s a dependable shelter that ensures a dry night’s sleep, even in the face of unpredictable mountain weather.
+The key—as with any non-freestanding tent—is to pitch it taut and secure it to the ground using all guy-out points.
+The non-freestanding design requires a bit of extra attention to set up, but when done correctly, it creates a solid barrier against harsh weather.

 Ease of Setup

-Compared to other non-freestanding tents, the Lunar Duo is relatively quick, even for beginners.
-In fact, we’ve seen new users pitch the Duo in only five to seven minutes, and seasoned users can cut this down to two to three, even on challenging terrain.
 One of the standout features of the Lunar Duo is the ability to re-tension the main guylines from inside the tent, so you can tighten your shelter without leaving the comfort of your sleeping bag.
-This feature is one of our favorite things about the Duo – it’s a lifesaver when silnylon sags in cold or wet conditions and you need to keep the tent tight when weather changes.
-Although non-freestanding tents like the Lunar Duo have a bit of a learning curve, following the setup instructions and practicing beforehand can make the process much smoother.
-The tent either uses trekking poles or lightweight tent poles to pitch, and the Lunar Duo’s need for only eight tent stakes makes it straightforward to secure.
+This feature is one of our favorite things about the Duo – it’s a lifesaver when silnylon sags in cold or wet conditions.
+The tent either uses trekking poles or lightweight tent poles to pitch, and the Lunar Duo only needs eight tent stakes, making it straightforward to secure.

-However, the Lunar Duo’s non-freestanding design can be a real challenge in certain environments, especially when the ground is too hard or too soft for stakes to hold well.
-Keep in mind that tent stakes and poles aren’t included, so be sure to pick them up at the time of purchase.
-When setting up the duo in less-than ideal-spots, you may need to get creative, like using logs or rocks, to secure the tent properly.
-The tent also takes up more space than freestanding options, so you’ll need a larger area to pitch, which can limit where you camp.
-In general, the setup process for non-freestanding tents is manageable, but is never as quick or easy as with a freestanding tent, which might not suit everyone.
+The Lunar Duo’s non-freestanding design can be especially challenging in certain environments, like when the ground is too hard or soft for stakes to hold well.
+Keep in mind that tent stakes and poles aren’t included.
+When setting up the duo in less-than-ideal spots, you may need to get creative, like using logs or rocks, to secure the tent properly.
+The tent requires a larger area to pitch, which can limit where you camp.
+Generally, the setup process for non-freestanding tents is manageable, but it is never as quick or easy as with a freestanding tent, which might not suit everyone.

 Durability

-However, the durability of the Lunar Duo’s 30-denier fabric means it’s notably heavier compared to other ultralight tents – although it remains much lighter than many other options with dedicated poles.
-The non-freestanding design makes this tent less durable in windy conditions unless staked out meticulously, and it starts to show wear after extensive use in harsh environments, especially at the stress points and seams.
-However, at this price point, we think the Lunar Duo is an outstanding deal for several seasons of backpacking, even in tough conditions.
+The durability of the Lunar Duo’s 30-denier fabric means it’s notably heavier compared to other ultralight tents, but at this price point, we think the Lunar Duo is an outstanding deal for several seasons of backpacking in tough conditions.

 Should You Buy the Six Moons Designs Lunar Duo?

-On the flip side, if you’re inclined toward freestanding designs or need a more compact shelter, the Lunar Duo might not be perfect.
-Its non-freestanding structure demands a precise setup that can be tricky on uneven ground.
-The design of a single-wall tent like this is prone to condensation.
+On the flip side, if you’re inclined toward freestanding designs or need a more compact shelter, the Lunar Duo might not be the best choice.
+Its non-freestanding structure demands a precise setup, and the design of a single-wall tent like this is prone to condensation.
 And, while durable, it’s a bit heftier than some ultralight models, which may not suit solo trekkers who want the lightest load.

 What Other Backpacking Tents Should You Consider?

-Durston X Mid 2: Similar in size to the Lunar Duo, the Durston X-Mid 2 is a non-freestanding design with decent water resistance and durability.
-Though it’s even trickier to pitch, has louder material, and has a bit less headroom, the X-Mid 2 is significantly lighter and more affordable.
+Durston X-Mid 2 Review: Similar in size to the Lunar Duo, the Durston X-Mid 2 is a non-freestanding design with decent water resistance, durability, and a double-wall design.
+Though it has a bit less headroom, the X-Mid 2 is significantly lighter and more affordable.

 Zpacks Duplex Review: The Zpacks Duplex offers interior space and minimal features in a non-freestanding design, much like the Lunar Duo.
 However, it’s over a pound lighter and has superior weather resistance – although you’ll pay nearly twice the price for the weight savings.